kevinveenbirkenbach/cymais/roles/docker-pixelfed/README.md

 # Pixelfed Docker Server Role

 This README details the steps to manage your Pixelfed instance running in a Docker container.
-This setup is part of the server_docker-pixelfed role within Kevin Veen-Birkenbach's computer-playbook located at [this GitHub repository](https://github.com/kevinveenbirkenbach/computer-playbook/tree/master/roles/server_docker-pixelfed).
+This setup is part of the docker-pixelfed role within Kevin Veen-Birkenbach's computer-playbook located at [this GitHub repository](https://github.com/kevinveenbirkenbach/computer-playbook/tree/master/roles/docker-pixelfed).

 ## Accessing Services